How To Add A Link Section To WordPress

 Description Of Plugin

-This plugin recreates the same concept as the built-in WordPress Links Manager while addressing the shortcomings of the deprecated feature.
+This plugin attempts to recreate the concept of the built-in Link Manager while addressing the shortcomings of the deprecated functionality.

 Plugin Installation

-To install the Link Manager plugin on your website or blog, follow the step-by-step instructions below:
+To install the Link Manager plugin, follow the step-by-step instructions below:

-From your WP administration menu, select Plugins > Add New
+From your WP admin area, select Plugins > Add New

 Plugins - Add New